Homestuck126/sdk_doc_edited/README.md

 ### SPO Client

-1. Offer SPO Client to clearance for Raw Data：generates and sends LedgerInput to SPO Server and stores Receipt from SPO Server.
+- Generates and sends LedgerInput to SPO Server and stores Receipt from SPO Server.
+When SPO Server reports the chained Clearance Order:
+1. the SPO client will verify receipt by the same clearance order.
-2. When SPO Server reports chained Clearance Order, it will verify Receipt and Clearance Record from Smart Contract, and generates result afterward.
+2. The SPO client will verify clearance record from Smart Contract.
+3. After both the receipt and clearance Record are checked, generate verify result.

 ### SPO Server

-1. Receive SPO Client LedgerInput and return Receipt
+- Receives SPO Client LedgerInput and returns Receipt.
-2. Clearance LedgerInputs and upload them to Blockchain until it reaches the setting amount.
-SPO Client will verify when the success message is reported.
+- Does clearance on LedgerInputs and upload them to Blockchain until it reaches the max amount or too much time passess.
+- SPO Client will verify when the success message is reported.
-3. Search based on Index Value Key and time interval, generates VerificationProof for the following verification by public [Verification Server](https://verification.itrustmachines.com/) or self-integrate [Verification Program](https://github.com/itrustmachines/spo-verification-program).
+- Search based on Index Value Key and time interval, generates ITM proof token for the following verification by public [Verification Server](https://verification.itrustmachines.com/) or self-integrate [Verification Program](https://github.com/itrustmachines/spo-verification-program).

 ### Dashboard

 Public version of Device data provides the following：

-1. Display Raw Data offered by SPO Server.
+- Display Raw Data offered by SPO Server.
-2. Display audit status of Raw Data and Etherscan(Ethereum Blockchain Browser) link.
+- Display audit status of Raw Data and Etherscan(Ethereum Blockchain Browser) link.
-3. Receive Proof：Users can search based on Index Value Key and time interval on interface.
-Dashboard will ask SPO Server for VerificationProof.
+- Receive Proof：Users can search based on Index Value Key and time interval on interface.
+Dashboard will ask SPO Server for ITM proof token.

-- If developers like to show clearance records on ITM publish version of Dashboard, CMD must contain `deviceId` and `timestamp` fields.
+- If developers would like to show clearance records on ITM publish version of Dashboard, CMD must contain `deviceId` and `timestamp` fields.

 ### Verification Server

-- Provide users who are not intergrating [Verification Program](https://github.com/itrustmachines/spo-verification-program) with public online Verification Server, which include Proof Verification, Raw Data Verification, Recovery Key and Address.
+- Provide users who are not intergrating [Verification Program](https://github.com/itrustmachines/spo-verification-program) with a public online Verification Server, which include Proof Verification, Raw Data Verification, the Recovery Key and Attester wallet Address.
 - Verification Server URL : https://verification.itrustmachines.com/

-- If developers like to use original file verification function in public [Verification Server](https://verification.itrustmachines.com/) provided by ITM, CMD must add `fileName` and `fileHash` fields.
+- If developers would like to use original file verification function in public [Verification Server](https://verification.itrustmachines.com/) provided by ITM, CMD must add `fileName` and `fileHash` fields.

 ### [Verification Program]

-1. Verify VerificationProof and receive Error Report and Raw Data.
+- Verify ITM proof token and receive Error Report and Raw Data.

 ## SDK List